Continuous Interior Penalty stabilization for divergence-free finite element methods: Numerical results

 \section{Numerical results}

 In this section we report the results of two test cases showcasing the performance of the current method.
 In both cases we consider the domain $\Omega=(0,1)^2$, and the meshes have been built as follows: we divide the unit square into two triangles starting by tracing the diagonal going from $(0,0)$ to $(1,1)$.
-Then, we perform a sequence of red refinements, to obtain a sequence of shape-regular unstructured grids.
-The coarsest grid considered in our experiments is shown in Fig.~\ref{Fig1}.
-The corresponding degrees of freedoms for the velocity and the pressure are listed next to it.
-In the tables below, we use the following notations:
+Then, we perform a sequence of red refinements, to obtain a sequence of shape-regular grids.
+We consider structured meshes, where the vertices of triangles of these are placed uniformly on the unit square, and non-structured meshes, where the vertices are randomly perturbed $\approx 0.07h$ units away by the use of a uniform distribution.
+The level 4 non-structured grid considered in our experiments is shown in Fig.~\ref{Fig1}.
+The corresponding degrees of freedom for the velocity and the pressure are listed next to it.
+In the tables below, we use the following notations for the velocity errors: